asterick/skiploom/README.md

     * "DefineSectionDirective": defines properties of a section
     * "Fragment": used to define position of a label
  * Need to actually start resolving addresses of fragments
+ * Noticing conditions or registers in complex expressions should throw a failure

 ## Differences from AS88
 * @DEF and @MXP only take symbols, behavior may vary